 Response channels: How should your customers respond to your call-to-action?
 Online, or through going to retail stores, or phoning you?

 Step Five: Choose Your Channel

-Choose the medium to distribute your messages in a format that is easy-to-consume for your audience and make sure it reaches the maximum amount of potential customers.
+Choose the medium to distribute your messages in a format that is easy-to-consume for your audience and make sure it reaches the maximum number of potential customers.

 Step Six: Test Your Marketing Strategy

 After planning your strategy and executing it, you need to keep improving upon and adding to it.
 How do you do this?